Topological phase diagrams of in-plane field polarized Kitaev magnets

-We note that Kitaev magnets such as $\alpha$-RuCl$_3$ reaches the polarized state more easily under in-plane fields than an out-of-plane field, likely due to an anisotropic $g$ tensor \cite{PhysRevB.91.094422,PhysRevB.94.064435,srep37925,PhysRevLett.120.077203} and a positive $\Gamma$ interaction \cite{s41567-020-0874-0}, which discounts the out-of-plane field strength and disfavors an out-of-plane magnetization, respectively \cite{PhysRevB.103.174402,chernthesis}.
-Also, the case of subjecting Kitaev magnets with nearest neighbor interactions to strong out-of-plane fields, which preserve the $C_3$ symmetry, has been studied in the pioneering work Ref.~\cite{PhysRevB.98.060404} (see also Ref.~\cite{PhysRevB.98.060405}).
-It is found that, for the linear spin wave theory of the polarized state, $\Gamma$ and $\Gamma'$ can be absorbed into $J$, $K$, and $h$, which effectively reduces the $J K \Gamma \Gamma'$ model to a $JK$ model and greatly simplifies the problem.
-The $C_3$ symmetry also plays an important role in the diagnosis of magnon band topology based on topological quantum chemistry \cite{nature23268,s41467-021-26241-8}, where one examines if the elementary band representation splits into disconnected bands.
-As demonstrated in Ref.~\cite{2203.06678}, the magnon bands must be topological whenever a gap exists in between, which is consistent with the results from explicit calculations \cite{PhysRevB.98.060404}.
-These make the out-of-plane field rather special.
+We note that Kitaev magnets such as $\alpha$-RuCl$_3$ are polarized more easily by in-plane fields than out-of-plane fields, likely due to an anisotropic $g$ tensor \cite{PhysRevB.91.094422,PhysRevB.94.064435,srep37925,PhysRevLett.120.077203} and a positive $\Gamma$ interaction \cite{s41567-020-0874-0}, which discounts the out-of-plane field strength and disfavors an out-of-plane magnetization, respectively \cite{PhysRevB.103.174402,chernthesis}.
+The case of polarizing Kitaev magnets with strong out-of-plane fields has been studied theoretically in Ref.~\cite{PhysRevB.98.060404} (see also Ref.~\cite{PhysRevB.98.060405}).
+It is found that, within the linear spin wave approximation, the $J K \Gamma \Gamma'$ model can be effectively reduced to a $JK$ model.
+The $C_3$ symmetry also plays an important role in the diagnosis of magnon band topology in Kitaev magnets, based on topological quantum chemistry or symmetry indicator theory \cite{s41467-017-00133-2,nature23268,PhysRevX.7.041069,sciadv.aat8685,s41467-021-26241-8}.
+As demonstrated in Ref.~\cite{PhysRevLett.130.206702}, the magnon bands must be topological whenever a gap exists in between.